 Kevin Prykull, CLFP

 Kevin P. Prykull has been engaged in the equipment leasing and finance industry for over 40 years specializing in risk management.
 He worked for PNC Bank for more than 30 years until his recent retirement.
-At PNCEF he managed all of the credit underwriting and portfolio functions for PNC’s large ticket and specialty leasing and equipment financing subsidiaries.
-He is responsible for the credit and risk activities within the direct segments and specialty businesses like corporate aviation, municipal, alternative energy, structured finance, Canada, and Vendor — including the underwriting and approval of new transactions, portfolio management, and related credit administration matters.
-PNC’s combined leasing and equipment finance portfolio exceeds $16 billion in assets making the firm the 3rd largest bank leasing company in the country.
+At PNCEF he managed all of the credit underwriting and portfolio functions for PNC’s bank leasing and equipment financing subsidiaries.
+He was responsible for the credit and risk activities within the direct segments and specialty businesses like corporate aviation, municipal, alternative energy, structured finance, Canada, and Vendor — including the underwriting and approval of new transactions, portfolio management, and related credit administration matters.
+PNC’s combined leasing and equipment finance portfolio exceeds $18 billion in assets making the firm the 3rd largest bank leasing company in the country.

-Kevin has over 40 years of work experience.
-He actually has worked twice for PNC and returned in 1999 to establish a credit function for PNC Leasing (predecessor of PNCEF).
 His other work experience includes: an independent finance company (Senstar Capital Corporation), global lease consulting firm (Amembal, Deane and Associates), a Fortune 500 manufacturer and captive lessor (Joy Manufacturing), and a local regional bank (Equibank).
-The majority of his background is in the area of credit, equipment, leasing, teaching, and consulting.
+The majority of his background is in the area of risk, credit, equipment, leasing, teaching, and consulting.

 Mr. Prykull holds an undergraduate degree in accounting (BSBA) from Duquesne University and a Masters in Business Administration (MBA) from Robert Morris University.
 Although he does not practice, Kevin has passed the Pennsylvania CPA exam.

 Prykull is an active member of the Equipment Leasing and Finance Association (ELFA).
 Since 2008, he has served in various roles as chair, member and leader on the association’s Credit and Collections (C&C) Planning Committee and Conference.
 In addition Kevin is responsible for the Credit Manager Survey whose results are presented annually at the conference.
-In 2013 he was the recipient of the ELFA Distinguished Service Award.
+He was the recipient of the ELFA Distinguished Service Award.
 The award honors individuals who have made significant contributions to the association and the equipment finance industry.
 Kevin is active on the ELFA’s Research Committee and is involved in the annual publication of the Summary of Equipment Finance Activity (SEFA).
 Kevin has been interviewed and quoted in numerous articles for the ELFA Leasing Today magazine and the Monitor.

-Kevin has earned and maintains the Certified Lease & Finance Professional (CLFP) designation offered through the CLFP Foundation.
-Kevin was reelected to the Board of Directors of the CLFP Foundation where he oversees all foundation matters.
+Kevin has earned and maintains the Certified Lease and Finance Professional (CLFP) designation offered through the CLFP Foundation.
+Kevin is the current President of the CLFP Foundation where he oversees all foundation matters.
 He chairs the Body of Knowledge Committee.
-He functions as the Subject Matter Expert (SME) for credit and is active in the re certification process.
-Kevin has volunteered time to teach at the CLFP Foundation’s Academy as well.
+Further he functions as the Subject Matter Expert (SME) for credit and is active in the re certification process.
+Kevin teaches at the CLFP Foundation’s Academy, including the newest “virtual” ones.
 Kevin is an Adjunct Professor in Finance at Duquesne University.
 A native of the Pittsburgh, PA area, Kevin resides in Peters Township with his wife Karen.
-He has three grown children.
+He has three grown children and three grandchildren.

 Nate Gibbons, CLFP